tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/quarto-use.md

 ```
 {{% /codeblock %}}

 This section defines key information, including the title, author, date, and output format.
-Setting `code-fold: true` collapses code under a clikable tab.
+Setting `code-fold: true` collapses the code into a clickable tab.

 *Markdown text*

-You can add text using Markdown syntax, which is perfect for introducing your content and explaining your code.
+You can add text using Markdown syntax, for example to introduce your content and explain your code.

 {{% tip %}}